Kopaonik: Serbia's Top Ski & Spa Resort

 Spas near Kopaonik

 Part of the region’s appeal is that you can pair the mountain with a soak.
 Kopaonik sits among some of Serbia’s thermal spa towns (banje), and two are worth knowing.
 On the western flank of the mountain, in the Raška valley, lies Jošanička Banja, a small spa whose hot mineral springs have been used since the nineteenth century - their healing properties were formally examined back in 1834, at the request of Prince Miloš.
 Further round, above the Kuršumlija side, is Lukovska Banja, which at around 680 metres claims the title of the highest spa in Serbia, with a cluster of thermal pools and wellness hotels.
+If you want a full spa town rather than a roadside pool, the region’s best-known one, Vrnjacka Banja, sits about 61 km north - roughly an hour and a half by car - with seven mineral springs and a green central park, and it makes a comfortable base for pairing the mountain with a proper resort.

 How to get to Kopaonik

-Once you are up there, the resort village is compact and walkable, and in winter you ski or lift between the slopes.
+Once you’re up there, the resort village is compact and walkable, and in winter you ski or lift between the slopes.
 For the wider question of when the snow is good and when the summer trails are at their best, see our guide to the best time to visit Serbia, which lays out the ski season against the rest of the country’s calendar.

 On the map